 Jesus’ conversation with the outsider woman at the well in Samaria, starts to go personal.
 At that moment the woman brings up a long-standing theological debate.
 “Where are we supposed to worship?”
 This question is about more than geography.
 It’s a question about truth.
 Who has it?
 Jesus’ answer is surprising.

-He talks about worshipping in Spirit & Truth.
+He talks about worshiping in Spirit & Truth.
 What does this mean?
 How does this answer her question, “Who has the truth?”

-If you’d prefer to read this presentation, you may below the fold.
+If you’d prefer to read this presentation, you may below.

 Have you noticed how frequently we identify ourselves with team banners?

 We do it with trivial things, like which fictional characters ought to get together in movies.
 Do you remember the Team Edward/Team Jacob controversy?
 Or maybe the Team Peeta/Team Gale controversy?
 If you don’t, don’t worry.
 It just means you don’t watch movies made for teenagers.
 We do it with celebrities.
 We do it with brands.
 As we get closer to the next election, you can see this Team behavior coming out on political issues.

 I wave my flag.
 That’s a little bit of who I am.
 You wave your flag.
 That’s a bit of who you are.